Table of Contents

 | Above 500 Units | 9 |

-In 2025, Haryana's electricity rates for domestic consumers will remain steady, with no significant changes from previous years.
-The state continues to provide affordable power tariffs for its residents, ensuring that the cost of electricity is manageable for households.
+In 2026, Haryana's electricity rates for domestic consumers will remain steady, with no significant changes from previous years.
+The state continues to offer affordable electricity tariffs, ensuring households can afford electricity.
 The tariff rates for domestic consumers are as follows:

 Domestic Electricity per Unit Rate in Haryana